phetsims/build-a-nucleus/doc/implementation-notes.md

 It's important to note that in the Chart Intro screen, an _incoming_ particle holds a position in the _ShellPositions_ before it reaches its destination to become a part of the ParticleNucleus' particles.

+#### ModelViewTransform's

+There are various MVT uses throughout the model to help in positioning of the particle's, the particle atom and the energy levels.
+- ParticleTransform is a single point scaling transformation that defines (0,0) as the center of the atom in the Decay screen, and the top left corner of the proton energy levels in the Chart Intro screen.
+Also used in:
+  - the creation of ParticleView's to determine their corresponding ParticleNode's radius
+  - centering the pointer in the center of draggable particles
+  - setting the destination for particles when animating them
+  - NUCLEON_ENERGY_LEVEL_ARRAY_MVT is a constant and used in positioning the energy level Line's and the particles in the Chart Intro screen.
+- miniAtomMVT also is a single point scaling transformation defining (0,0) as the center of the miniParticleAtom in the Chart Intro screen.
+As such, it is only used in positioning mini-atom particles.

+#### ChartTransform's

+The simulation has various charts and number lines throughout both screens.
+Though the Decay screen only has number lines.
+ChartTransform's were used to aid in the creation of these.

+*Decay screen*
+- HalfLifeNumberLineNode uses a ChartTransform to create the number line.
+Visually, this looks like a log scale number line.
+However, this was done by mapping the number line width to the range of the *exponents* in the number line.

+*Chart Intro screen*

+There is a function *getChartTransform* in the NuclideChartAccordionBox that creates individual ChartTransform's to be used in all three NuclideChartNode's and both nuclide chart icon nodes.
+- partialChartTransform: used in creating the PartialNuclideChart and its NucleonNumberLine's.
+  - responsible for the cell's position and size, and for the decay arrow's position and direction.
+- focusedChartTransform: used in creating the FocusedNuclideChart.
+  - responsible for the highlightRectangle position and movement, and opaquing of cells too far away from current nuclide
+- zoomInChartTransform: used in creating the ZoomInNuclideChart.
+No additional responsibilities.
+- smallChartTransform's: created and used in CompleteNuclideChartIconNode and ZoomInNuclideChartIconNode in the radio buttons.